Immigration updates

 - You were in compliance of your study permit during your studies

 If your PGWP is refused, you must stop working immediately.
-Please visit ISSAC.

-After you get your PGWP:
+After you receive your PGWP

 - Make sure all information on it is correct (name, date of birth, etc).
 If you notice mistakes or missing information, please speak with ISSAC.